 MAT in Social Studies Education

-Students complete two courses in their chosen field of study in the Graduate School of Arts & Sciences and learn pedagogy and teaching methodology in the School of Education.
+Building on students’ undergraduate education, students complete two courses in their chosen field of study in the Graduate School of Arts & Sciences in addition to their pedagogical courses in the School of Education.

 Education Core Courses (12 cr)

 - SED ED 502/503 Professional Teaching Seminar: Analyzing Foundations of Teaching (2 cr)

 - SED DS 502 Introduction to Adolescent Development (2 cr)

 - SED SE 510 Special Education: Curriculum and Instruction (2 cr)

 - SED CT 534 A Practical Approach to Classroom Management (2 cr)

 - SED TL 525 Teaching English Learners in the Middle/High School (4 cr)

 - SED SO 572 Curriculum and Special Methods for History and Social Science, 5–12 (4 cr)